 Tao Long: The Way of the Dragon is a game of battling dragons.
-It is, at its heart, a two-player game, although a small expansion allows two additional players/dragons to be added to the board, for team play.
-Each player is a dragon, on a grid-like board, with the dragon consisting of a head tile and three body tiles.
+It is, at its heart, a two-player game.
+Although, a small expansion allows two additional players/dragons to be added to the board, for team play.
+Each player is a dragon, on a grid-like board, with the dragon consisting of 4 tiles.

 Each turn comprises of a move and, if possible, an attack.
 Cause enough damage, and the opposing dragon will lose a body segment.
 The object of the game is to damage the opposing dragon sufficiently that they lose all body segments.